0xkevindiep/EZFlipper/README.md

 worth reselling.
 With millions of listings on Grailed, there's an abundance of hidden profitable items ready to be found and flipped.

-**DUE TO STOCKX BOT PROTECTION, YOU MAY BE ABLE TO ONLY RUN THIS ONCE A DAY**
+**DUE TO STOCKX BOT PROTECTION, THIS SCRIPT CAN ONLY BE RAN ONCE A DAY.**

 ## Requirements
 You must have the latest verion of Google Chrome and